Aidar5/nattoeng/docs/source/book/14_regex/2c_spec_sym.rst

     In [2]: re.search('Interface.+Port ID.+', cdp).group()
     Out[2]: 'Interface: GigabitEthernet1/0/16,  Port ID (outgoing port): GigabitEthernet0/1'

-The result was only one string as the point represents any character except line feed character.
+The result was only one string as the dot represents any character except line feed character.
 In addition, repetition characters
 ``+`` and ``*`` by default capture the longest string possible.
 This aspect is addressed in the subsection "Greed of repetition symbols".

 ``^``
 ~~~~~
-Character  ``^`` means the beginning of a line.
+Character  ``^`` means the beginning of line.
 The expression ``^\d+`` corresponds to the substring:

 .. code:: python